pgEdge/spock/README.md

 Automatic DDL replication is not supported.
 Managing DDL so that the provider and subscriber database(s) remain compatible is the responsibility of the user.

-spock provides the `spock.replicate_ddl_command` function to allow DDL to be run on the provider and subscriber at a consistent point.
+spock provides the `spock.replicate_ddl` function to allow DDL to be run on the provider and subscriber at a consistent point.

 ### No replication queue flush